 Build a Spreadsheet: build a simple financial model of the deal you are proposing.
 Bonus points for making the parameters clear and separating out a few key configuration cells to allow them to explore a range of options.

-Two Alternatives to E-Mail
+Two Alternatives to Writing an E-Mail to a Prospect

 E-mail is so easy to send we forget that there are other ways to reach out that may be more effective.